Nike Refuses To Provide Iran World Cup Soccer Team With Cleats, Cites Trump Administration Sanctions

-Nike will not provide cleats – or, “boots,” as they’re known in soccer parlance – to Iran’s 2018 FIFA World Cup team, citing the Trump administration’s imposition of sanctions against the Middle Eastern country, CNBC is reporting.
+Nike will not provide cleats, or, “boots,” as they’re known in soccer parlance, to Iran’s 2018 FIFA World Cup team, citing the Trump administration’s imposition of sanctions against the Middle Eastern country, CNBC is reporting.

 International soccer has often been, perhaps regretfully, a place where political tensions play out, although the U.S. has largely stayed out of it.
 However, now that the Trump administration has imposed economic sanctions against Iran, Nike, whose soccer boots are worn by an estimated 60 percent of the players competing in this year’s World Cup, has chosen not to provide the Iranian side with footwear.